Septic Tank Emptying Cost

 Regional variations may apply, and there are slight differences between prices for emptying a glass-reinforced plastic septic tank and a brick or masonry built one.

-Only registered waste disposal contractors are licensed to carry out the emptying of a septic tank.
+Registered waste disposal contractors are licensed to carry out the emptying of a septic tank.
+It's typical for property owners to employ such a company to empty their tanks regularly.

 It is a good idea to use a company that has been established for some time so that you know that they are reputable and will have experienced staff.

-This link is a register of licenced waste carriers.
-Only those contractors who have the correct licencing will be on this register, so it is possible to either find a suitable company or to check that the company you are using is on the register.
+Contractors who have the correct licencing will be listed on the official Register of Waste Carriers, Brokers and Dealers.
+Always check that the company you are using is on the register.

 Sources